Kotlin/kotlinx.coroutines/kotlinx-coroutines-test/README.md

     foo()
     // the coroutine launched by foo has not completed here, it is suspended waiting for delay(1_000) advanceTimeBy(1_000) // progress time, this will cause the delay to resume
-    // foo() coroutine launched by foo has completed here
+    // the coroutine launched by foo has completed here
     // ...
 }